-You’ve been having a lovely time on parental leave (between the crying, cracked nipples and lack of sleep, that is), but now you’re ready to get serious about returning to work.
-Do you go full-time, part-time or flex?
-If you’re considering a flexible work arrangement, career expert Shannon Lyndon-Lugg’s tips will set you on the right path.
+You’ve been having a lovely time on parental leave (between the crying, cracked nipples and lack of sleep, that is), but now you need to get serious about returning to work.
+Full-time, part-time or flexibly?

-Too often I hear examples of women who have not had an easy transition back to work after parental leave, and even been potentially discriminated against, but have not understood their rights.
+Too often I hear examples of women who have not had an easy transition back to work, and even been potentially discriminated against, but have not understood their rights when returning from parental leave.
 Many mothers want to meet their needs and the needs of their families by returning in a part-time or flexible capacity.

 Here are some useful pointers to help make your return more successful.